Skip to main content

 • any restrictions on size or breed

-Animal policies are typically included in the lease agreement.
+Animal policies are typically included in the lease agreement or a pet agreement.
 They can vary widely depending on the property and the landlord's preferences.

 Why Do Landlords Implement Animal Policies?